 How to get a Reed Smith training contract

-Candidates applying for Reed Smith's vacation scheme begin with an online application that covers the usual topics – academics, work experience, personal interests – and also asks “substantive questions about the candidate's research and understanding of the firm, and their motivations to join,” graduate recruitment manager Lucy Crittenden tells us.
+Candidates applying for Reed Smith's vacation scheme begin with an online application that covers the usual topics – academics, work experience, personal interests – and also asks “substantive questions about the candidate's research and understanding of the firm, and their motivations to join,” graduate recruitment specialist Grace Ambrose tells us.
 Following this, there's an online “situational strengths” test.
 Successful candidates are then invited to participate in a “strengths-based” interview with a member of HR and a partner or senior associate.

 The firm's two vac schemes take place over June and July, with 12 students on each.
 During their visit students split their time between two different practice areas.
-Our trainee sources were plenty pleased with the set-up, telling us “it was really well structured.
+Our trainee sources were plenty pleased with the set-up, telling us: “It was really well structured.
 We crammed in a lot of talks, presentations and business-style games, and there was even a mock trial.”
-One told of “undertaking research, attending meetings and helping prepare a client pitch – it really felt like I was contributing to something.”
+One reported “undertaking research, attending meetings and helping prepare a client pitch – it really felt like I was contributing to something.”

-Direct applications for a training contract begin in the same way as the vac scheme process, with a situational strengths test and strengths-based interview.
+Direct applications for a training contract begin in the same way as the vac scheme process, with an online application and the situational strengths test.

-Successful completion of these two stages leads to an assessment centre that involves a case study exercise and a group exercise.
-For this last portion, “each student is given a brief and then asked to come together to discuss them and think about which one is best to put forward for funding,” explains Crittenden.
-At this point, “that's it – we hire after that.”
+Successful completion of these two stages leads to an assessment centre that involves a case study exercise, a strengths-based interview and a group exercise.
+For this last portion “each student is given the same brief and the group engages in a collaborative, problem-solving exercise.
+It's designed to see how applicants work in a team and how they add value into the discussions,” explains Ambrose.

-Crittenden's advice for impressing?
-“Make sure you do some research before you come, but more importantly make sure that you act like yourself and do things with a smile and get involved.
-Don't be put off by the assessors in the room; treat it as any meeting you'd be involved in.”
+Ambrose's advice for impressing?
+“Make sure you do some research before you arrive at interview, but more importantly make sure that you authentic and engaged.
+Do not be put off by the assessors in the room; try your best to relax and answer the questions in a natural way”

 Demonstrating a solid grasp of the business world is key for nabbing a training contract with Reed Smith.
-“We want people who have the right attitude and are commercially strong, not just technically strong,” says Crittenden, who suggests reading newspapers and watching the news to keep up to date with commercial ongoings.
-Of course, simply being able to rattle off the latest mergers and public offerings won't take you all the way with this firm.
-“It's important to make sure you can link a certain development to something that might impact our law firm, or be able to explain why it could be important for business.”
+“We want to hire people who have the right attitude and are commercially as well as technically strong,” says Ambrose, who suggests reading newspapers, watching the news and following companies/industries of interest to keep up to date with commercial goings on.

-Crittenden also cites work experience as “another great way to develop commercial expertise.
-This can be with legal or commercial entities, of course, but don't discount things like working in the local pub – that's still a business, and you can develop valuable skills there, too.”
+But simply being able to rattle off the latest mergers and public offerings won't take you all the way with this firm.
+“It's important to make sure you can link a certain development to something that might impact our law firm, or be able to explain why it could be important for business,” says Ambrose.
+She also cites work experience as “another great way to develop commercial expertise.
+This can be with legal or commercial entities, of course, but don't discount experiences such as working in the local pub – that's still a business, and you can develop valuable skills there, too.”